coderefinery/TTT4HPC_parallel_workflows/content/parallelization/jupyter_to_script.md

 a jupyter notebook that is based on the
 [Nearest Neighbor Classification example of the scikit-learn toolkit](https://scikit-learn.org/stable/auto_examples/neighbors/plot_classification.html).
 The notebook can be found [on github](https://github.com/coderefinery/TTT4HPC_parallel_workflows/blob/main/content/code/jupyter/knn_iris.ipynb).
-This example tries to cluster points in the [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+In it, we

+- load and preprocess the [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set),
+- learn an Iris subspecies classifier, and
+- plot the classifier's boundary decisions on the original data set.

 The first step is to convert the notebook into a python script.
 This is rather simple and can be done in jupyter by going to: